Aleksandr-biochem/de_novo_miniprotein_design/README.md

 ./run_rifdock_jobs.sh
 ```

-Once the jobs are finished collect all the outputs into a single silent file:
+Once the jobs are finished, collect all the outputs into a single silent file:

 ```
 cat rifdock_out/*.silent > rifdock_out.silent
 ```

-**Note:** the aim of 300 docking outputs per scaffold is provided by the authors and seemingly allows to achieve a reasonably large sampling when having \~20K scaffolds.
+**Note:** the aim of 300 docking outputs per scaffold is provided by the authors and seemingly allows to achieve reasonably large sampling when having \~20K scaffolds.
 You may want to work with a smaller sampling but remember that at this version of the protocol large sampling appears crucial for success.

 ## 3. Interface design on dockings